FelixOnline/v2/content/articles/2016-2-26-new-financial-worlds-conference.md

 imported: true
 ---

-On 17th February 2016, the 5th New Financial Worlds Conference was successfully held at the state\-of\-the\-art Bloomberg Auditorium in London.
+On 17th February 2016, the 5th New Financial Worlds Conference was successfully held at the state-of-the-art Bloomberg Auditorium in London.

 The day was split between Investment Banking and Global Markets.
 The diverse range of speakers left attendees with an unparalleled understanding of the two areas.
-With an inside\-scoop on how to break into these exclusive divisions from the industry’s best, attendees are now better equipped to differentiate themselves amongst the fierce competition.
+With an inside-scoop on how to break into these exclusive divisions from the industry’s best, attendees are now better equipped to differentiate themselves amongst the fierce competition.

 The day started with a talk from a Managing Director at the Investment Banking Division of Goldman Sachs.
 Having worked at the division for close to 20 years, his extensive experience quickly expanded attendee’s knowledge on debt financing and LBOs.